bitnami/charts/bitnami/tomcat/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 10.0.0

+Some of the chart values were changed to adapt to the latest Bitnami standards.
+More specifically:

+- `containerPort` was changed to `containerPorts.http`
+- `service.port` was changed to `service.ports.http`

+No issues should be expected when upgrading.

 ### To 8.0.0